-That Sugar Movement was founded by Damon Gameau as writer and director of That Sugar Film and now encompasses over 35 passionate individuals wanting to help others live and feel better through balanced eating.
+That Sugar Movement was founded by Damon Gameau as writer and director of That Sugar Film and now encompasses over 35 passionate business and health practitioners wanting to help others live and feel better through balanced eating.

 THAT SUGAR FILM started as one man’s journey to discover the bitter truth about sugar.
 Australian actor/director, Damon Gameau embarked on a unique experiment to document the effects of a high sugar diet on a healthy body, consuming only foods that are commonly perceived, or promoted to be, healthy.